 Patient Rights Statement

-You have the right to receive the health care you need without concern for age, race, color, beliefs, nationality, gender, or sexual orientation.
+You have the right to receive the health care you need without concern for age, race, color, beliefs, nationality, disability, gender, or sexual orientation.
 Information regarding your rights as a patient must be provided to you or your designated representative in advance of giving or stopping care.

 You have the right to receive the visitors you designate, including, but not limited to, a spouse, a domestic partner (including same-sex domestic partner), another family member, or a friend.
 You may withdraw or deny such consent at any time.
 Visitations may be limited when clinically necessary or when it is reasonable to restrict visitation.